 “Everyone deserves care that sees their humanity before their history.”

-With more than 15 years of experience in the mental health field, Geneva Barnes offers a warm and grounded presence for individuals and families seeking healing.
-She believes in meeting people exactly where they are, spiritually, emotionally, and psychologically, while creating a safe and nurturing space for growth.
+With over 15 years of experience in the mental health field, Geneva Barnes brings a warm, steady presence to individuals and families seeking healing.
+She is committed to meeting people exactly where they are, spiritually, emotionally, and psychologically, and to creating a safe, nurturing space where growth can unfold at a natural pace.

-Geneva’s eclectic approach integrates evidence-based practices with a deep understanding of the mind-body connection.
-She supports children, couples, and adults in building resilience, restoring balance, and cultivating calm within the nervous system.
-Her work is rooted in compassion and authenticity, helping clients reconnect with their inner strength and sense of peace.
+Geneva’s approach is eclectic and integrative, blending evidence-based practices with a deep appreciation for the mind-body connection.
+She works with children, couples, and adults, supporting them in building resilience, restoring balance, and cultivating a greater sense of calm and regulation within the nervous system.
+Her work is grounded in compassion and authenticity, helping clients reconnect with their inner strength, capacity for healing, and sense of peace.

 “Resilience grows when people are supported, not rushed.”